Navigating Resignation After Long Leave: How Should We Handle Dates and Policies?

 RituArora

-3. Is it mandatory that last working day and term date should be same or it should be different in this scenario?
+3. Is it mandatory that the last working day and term date should be the same, or should they be different in this scenario?

 4. Should we consider the long leaves as LOPs and give the PLs in FnF?